Covid 19 Delta outbreak: Government launches vaccine passes, Auckland kids return to class, Waikato to level 2 - NZ Herald

 This is to reduce the risk of spreading the virus and to protect vulnerable populations.

-These are not required to access supermarkets, pharmacies, all health and disability services, food banks or petrol stations.
-Proof of vaccination is also not required in education settings, on all public transport (other than air travel), accessing housing and housing support services under state sector agencies.
+They are not required to access supermarkets, pharmacies, all health and disability services, food banks or petrol stations.
+Proof of vaccination is also not required in education settings, on all public transport (other than air travel), or accessing housing and housing support services under state sector agencies.

 Children under the age of 12 are not required to show proof of vaccination.